GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Morphological classification

 \subsubsection{Model architecture}

 As our classification scheme is similar to that of \citet{Shimakawa2021,Shimakawa2022}, we provide only an overview of it below.
-We adopted the transfer learning \citep{Pratt1992,Oquab2014} of a pre-trained deep convolutional network (CNN; \cite{Lecun1998,Lecun2015}) to apply the labeled data from GALAXY CRUISE to the entire dataset (table~\ref{tab1}) for spiral and ring classifications.
+We applied the transfer learning \citep{Pratt1992,Oquab2014} to a pre-trained deep convolutional network (CNN; \cite{Lecun1998,Lecun2015}) with the labeled dataset from GALAXY CRUISE (table~\ref{tab1}) for spiral and ring classifications.
 All science images were rescaled to $128\times128$ pixels, which corresponded approximately to the typical size of the cutout images of the spec-$z$ sources.
 We employed a two-class sigmoid classifier attached to the {\tt Xception} architecture \citep{Chollet2016} using the {\tt Keras} library (version 2.8.0; \cite{Chollet2015}) on {\tt TensorFlow} (version 2.8.2; \cite{Abadi2016}), which was pre-trained with the ImageNet dataset \citep{Russakovsky2014}.
 The sigmoid classifier comprised a dense layer ($d=1024$), batch normalization \citep{Ioffe2015}, and ReLU activation \citep{Glorot2011}, which yielded a probability of ($\hat{y}=[0:1]$) for spiral (or ring) galaxies.
-The model training and classifications described in the following sections were performed using a single GPU, i.e., the NVIDIA RTX 6000 Ada.
+The model training and classifications described in the following sections were performed using a single GPU (NVIDIA RTX 6000 Ada).